 New Publication

 In fall and winter 2023, the book was the topic of panel sessions of the American Political Science Association and UK-IVR Association for law and philosophy, and of book launches at Oxford, Princeton, and Labyrinth Books.
-Symposia on the book have been commissioned to date by the journals History of European Ideas [now published with Introduction by John Dunn], Polis, and The Review of Politics.
+Further book launches and lectures on the book have been held in 2024 by the Paideia Institute and Critical Antiquities Workshop.
+Book symposia have been published or are forthcoming in History of European Ideas, Oxford New Books, Polis, and The Review of Politics.
+See top right of this webpage for further details.

 Gresham College Lecture